 However, in times of uncertainty, strategizing and planning for your future workforce is even more important.
 In fact, a recent survey found that 33 percent of executives report they are spending more on workforce planning than before.

 You don’t need a crystal ball.
-With some thought, discussion, and data, organizations use workforce planning to analyze and plan the steps required to prepare for future staffing needs.
-Simply put, workforce planning helps businesses have the right people in the right positions at the right time.
+With some thought, discussion, and data, organizations can use workforce planning to analyze and plan the steps required to prepare for future staffing needs.
+Simply put, workforce planning can help your business have the right people in the right positions at the right time.

 “Workforce planning is not just about hiring new people; it’s [also] about the gaps between what you currently have and what you need,” Jeremy Eskenazi, SHRM-SCP told the Society for Human Resource Management (SHRM).
 “If you do it right, you can discover who is capable of stepping into new roles with training and development and who may not be able to stay on in a job because the required skill sets are changing.
 Workforce planning is about all movement—up, down, in, out, or across the organization.”

 A strategic approach to workforce planning encompasses recruitment, employee development, talent management, and finance.
 When all of these facets align with the company’s long-term objectives and goals, workforce planning can effectively help drive the business forward.

 Workforce planning is a way of assessing your organization’s current and future needs and creating a strategy for the people you require to serve those needs.

 In short, it’s a process that ensures you have the right people, in the right roles, at the right time.